-We worked with Jacqui Crawley, the owner and managing director of KMB, to discuss the language choices that sales advisors should avoid.
+We worked with Jacqui Workman, the owner and managing director of KMB, to discuss the language choices that sales advisors should avoid.

 In doing so, we came up with ten words and phrases that are likely to damage the quality of sales conversations, as shown below.

 This is a typical sales phrase that is used when a sales advisor introduces themselves, but in real life you would never use this phrase.
 It makes the introduction sound cold and salesy, so just use your name instead (e.g. “I’m John”).

 This phrase is too generic to build genuine rapport.
 Build rapport if you have to by asking how the weather is where they are or commenting on relevant and recent news stories.
 Better still, just introduce yourself and get into the reason you are calling.

 You are flagging that you are actually taking up the customer’s time by saying “take long”.

 This statement and others like “all it is, it’s just a quick call as we may be able to help you” highlights that this call is not one of importance.
 You are flagging that you are actually taking up the customer’s time by saying “take long”.
 This is a topic that it is better to avoid.

 4. “Great, great”